dadavidson/dadavidson-blog/_posts/2024-11-29-physical-training.md

 # Training Split
 ---

-> "In order to win, you must expect to win."
-> — Richard Bach

 My training split / workouts all logged via the [Hevy workout app](https://hevy.com/user/pyr0lifts).
 I do all of these at ~4 sets, 6-15 reps.
 Once I'm able to reach 15 reps then I increase the weight or increase the intensity through [progressive overload](https://www.medicalnewstoday.com/articles/progressive-overload#workout-plan-examples).

 ##### <u>Warm-Up:</u>